Ride a Bay Area Favorite to Alice’s Restaurant

 Meet Up At Alice’s Restaurant

-Alice’s Restaurant is a small diner tucked in the redwood forests of the Santa Cruz Mountains.
-Motorcyclists, drivers, and bike riders all share a special affection for this place, not so much for the food but more to share a camaraderie with like-minded enthusiasts.
+Tucked in the redwood forests of the Santa Cruz Mountains, motorcyclists, drivers, and bike riders all share a special affection for Alice’s Restaurant, not necessarily for the food but certainly to share a camaraderie with like-minded enthusiasts.

 Like the Rock Store in the hills above Malibu, Alice’s has become the place where Bay Area riders gather on weekends.
 The clientele is a mix of locals and tourists.
 A high percentage arrive on motorcycles, and of those, judging by a quick look around the parking lot, sport bikes are the most popular models.
 No matter, people are there to take in the fresh forest air and mingle and share a common love for motorcycling.